Paradox-Incarnation/Vcare.com/README.md

    ```
 3. Open the `index.html` file in your browser to view the website.

+## Live Demo

+You can view the live version of the website hosted on GitHub Pages at [Vcare.com](https://paradox-incarnation.github.io/Vcare.com/).

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.